How to check progress during a heavy ALTER TABLE

 events_stages_history_long

-Keep a longer-term history of stage events
+Keeping a longer-term history of stage events

 It's disabled by default, so enable it.

-Check the progress of an ALTER command
+Check the progress of an ALTER execution

 You can check this by running the following query while a heavy ALTER query is running.